SmartToolFactory/Compose-Cropper/README.md

 * Animate overlay back to bounds
 * Animate image to overlay bounds
 * Crop with shapes including Rectangle, Rounded Rectangle, Cut Corner Shape, Oval, and Polygons
+* Crop with vector drawables
+* Crop with png files as image mask
 * Option to change Content scale from 7 options
 * Option to change fling gesture when pointer is up to continue movement
 * Overlay and grid color, stroke width options